andersgs/microsimr/README.md

 upon request (e.g., IMa2 or LAMARC).
 Currently, microsimr only simulates microsatellite data under a symmetrical strict stepwise mutation model, and a two-phase mutation model with symmetrical geometric distribution.
-Other mutation models can be considered if there is interest..
+Other mutation models can be considered if there is interest.

 ## How to get it?